revuss/ReactTr/restmenu/README.md

 This project showcases a menu display implemented using React components and built with Vite.

-# Menu Display using React and Vite

-This project showcases a menu display implemented using React components and built with Vite.

 ## Demo

 Check out the [demo](https://react-tr-dusky.vercel.app/) deployed on Vercel.